Hall of Fame

 2014 - Craig Kirkbright

-Craig Kirkbright is a familiar face around the Club.
-He started with the Goodwood Football Club in 1978 as a Junior playing in the U14 competition.
-He went on to play 93 Senior Games in the B and C Grade sides, and kicking 14 goals.
-Kirky, as he is affectionately known, then transgressed into Coaching where he successfully led the D Grade side to a Premiership in 1993.
+Craig first joined the Goodwood Football Club in 1978 as a junior player in the Under 14 competition.
+He went on to play 93 Senior games across the B and C Grade sides, kicking 14 goals during his playing career.
+Affectionately known to everyone as “Kirky”, he later transitioned into coaching, where he successfully guided the D Grade side to a Premiership in 1993.

 2016 - Craig Scott